Gymnopediese/42poesie/README.md

 Pour finir, il faut faire rimé les vers avec le paterne de votre choix :

-exemples 6 vers:
+Exemples avec 6 vers:
 - a,a,a,b,b,b
 - a,a,b,b,c,c
 - a,b,a,b,c,c
 - a,a,a,a,a,a
 - ...

-exemples 7 vers:
+Exemples 7 vers:
 - a,a,a,b,b,b,b
 - a,a,a,a,b,b,b
 - a,a,b,b,c,c,c